ruslanmv/HDP-Sandbox-AWS/README.md

 5. Run `docker info` to confirm docker is working without `sudo`.
+If you want to install the version HDP 3.0.1  you follow:

 6. `cd HDP-Sandbox-AWS/HDP_3.0.1` if you are not in the `HDP-Sandbox-AWS/HDP_3.0.1` directory yet.
 Install HDP through docker with `bash docker-deploy-hdp30.sh`.
 It will take a while to install.

+Hive View is not present in HDP 3.0 or Ambari 2.7
+If you want you can install the HDP 2.6.5 (previous version)

+6. `cd HDP-Sandbox-AWS/HDP_2.6.5` if you are not in the `HDP-Sandbox-AWS/HDP_2.6.5` directory yet.
+Install HDP through docker with `bash docker-deploy-hdp265.sh`.
+It will take a while to install.

+The advantage of the HDP2.6.5

 7. After it finishes, access Ambari through `http://your-ec2-public-ip:8080/` to confirm it is working.